Principal listing and maintenance requirements and procedures

 In addition to the general financial delisting thresholds identified above, the following industry-specific requirements may also give rise to delisting:

-• Industrial companies.
-The company fails to have total assets of at least C$3 million (approximately US$2.26 million) and annual revenue from ongoing operations of at least C$3 million in the most recent year.
-These criteria do not apply to a research and development company, however, such a company may be delisted if it has failed to spend at least C$1 million (approximately US$754,600) on research and development, acceptable to the TSX, in the most recent year.
+• Diversified companies.
+The company fails to have total assets of at least C$3 million (approximately US$2.19 million) and annual revenue from ongoing operations of at least C$3 million in the most recent year.
+These criteria do not apply to a research and development company; however, such a company may be delisted if it has failed to spend at least C$1 million (approximately US$728,620) on research and development, acceptable to the TSX, in the most recent year.

 Corporate history

 There are no specific requirements with respect to trading or operational history that a foreign company must demonstrate to list its securities on the TSX.
 However, in the initial listing requirements for some listing categories for the TSX, a company must provide details regarding its operational history.
-For example, a company seeking to list on the TSX under the industrial sub-category "profitable companies" would be required to demonstrate earnings from ongoing operations of at least C$200,000 (approximately US$150,920) before taxes.
-This would require at least some review of trading/operational history.
-Nonetheless, there are other sub-categories, such as "companies forecasting profitability," that do not have such history requirements.
+For example, a company seeking to list on the TSX under the income & revenue producing category of the diversified companies sector would be required to have annual audited pre-tax net income from continuing operations in the prior fiscal year of C$750,000 (approximately US$546,465) or annual audited revenue of C$10,000 (approximately US$7,286).
+This would require at least some review of operational history.
+Nonetheless, there are other categories, such as New Enterprise Companies that do not have such history requirements.

-Even if a company meets the minimum requirements of the TSX, all TSX non-exempt applicants must be sponsored by a Participating Organization.
-As discussed above, such organizations are required to complete what is basically a due diligence report on the applicant—a process that will likely involve an investigation of the company's trading/operational history.
+Even if a company meets the minimum requirements of the TSX, as discussed above, a company may require sponsorship for which a Participating Organization is required to complete what is basically a due diligence report on the applicant—a process that will likely involve an investigation of the company's trading/operational history.

 Ownership